duanjianbo/gulp-rev-appends/README.md

 </html>
 ```

-will turn into something similar as the following after running `gulp-rev-appends`:
+will turn into something similar as the following after running `gulp-rev-suffix`:
 ```
 <!doctype html>
 <html>